 Gifts of Appreciated Securities

-Giving appreciated securities (stocks, bonds, real estate, etc.) directly to the Natural History Survey can be an especially tax efficient way to support our mission.
+Giving appreciated securities (stocks, bonds, real estate, etc.) directly to the Natural History Survey can be an especially tax efficient way to support the mission.
 The Survey has a brokerage account and can receive such gifts.
 If you are interested in taking this route, you or your financial advisor can contact the executive director for more information.